 The project involves developing and providing hydrologic-hydraulic data and technical assistance to government agencies, local units of government, their contractors, and private parties.
 This technical work involves re-evaluation and refinement of hydrologic-hydraulic data developed, and flood control management recommendations set forth, in adopted watershed plans.
 Special stormwater management plans may be prepared addressing stormwater drainage, flood control, and nonpoint source pollution control.
 Assistance will be provided to local units of government to develop project scoping and review of stormwater plans and in stormwater permitting activities.

 This work effort is continuing with products being prepared over the course of the year.

-An estimated two letter reports, memorandum reports, or intergovernmental meeting summaries will be prepared, and a full file maintained of all flood-flow and flood-stage data for the areas of the Region for which comprehensive watershed plans have been prepared and adopted.
+An estimated two letter reports, memorandum reports, or intergovernmental meeting summaries will be prepared.